frequency-chain/frequency/designdocs/passkey_p256.md

 ## 1. Introduction

 This document outlines the design considerations and specifications for integrating P256 Passkey support for performing transactions on Frequency chain.
 Passkey support aims to provide a novel non custodial solution for managing user accounts and signing transactions on-chain.
-The design will cover the following aspects:

 ## 2. Terminology

+### Keys

 - **Passkey**: P256 key pair used for transaction signing and account management.
 This is the primary key used for transaction signing.
+- **Passkey Public Key**: The public key derived from the Passkey private key.
 - **Seed Phrase**: A mnemonic phrase used to generate cryptographic keys, particularly for SR25519 accounts.
 This is used for signing passkey proving account ownership.
+- **Seed Public Key**: The public key derived from the Seed Phrase.

+### Accounts

 - **Authorized Account**: The user account associated with the Passkey.
 - **Parent Account**: The account holding the primary private key for transaction signing.
 - **Frequency Access**: The platform facilitating the management and interaction with user accounts.

+### Signatures

+- **Seed Public Key Signature**: A cryptographic signature generated using the Seed Phrase private key.
+The data being signed is public key derived from passkey.
+This is used to prove ownership of parent account.
+- **Passkey Signature**: A cryptographic signature generated using the Passkey private key.
+This is presented to passkey enabled services as a challenge-response mechanism.
+Passkeys are used to generate two signatures as follows:
+  - **Signature on Seed Public Key**: Passkey signs a message containing the Seed Phrase Public Key.
+  - **Signature on Transactions**: Passkey signs the transaction payload which needs to be submitted on-chain.

 ## 3. Data Flow Diagram